MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/upgrade/upgrade-reports.md

 ## Document report with Microsoft Word layouts

 The new platform supports the native rendering of Microsoft Word reports.
-With this new rendering, some report events in AL are no longer used, like the OnAfterHasCustomLayout, OnMergeDocumentReport, and OnBeforeMergeDocument events.
+With the new rendering, some report events in AL are no longer used, including:

+- OnAfterHasCustomLayout
+- OnMergeDocumentReport
+- OnBeforeMergeDocument

-If you have custom code on these events, you'll have to change the code to use the new events, like OnSelectReportLayoutCode, OnFetchReportLayoutByCode, and OnCustomDocumentMerger.
+If you have custom code on these events, you'll have to change the code to use the new events, like:

+- OnSelectReportLayoutCode
+- OnFetchReportLayoutByCode
+- OnCustomDocumentMerger

 <!--
 if the application has customizations in this area, it's possible to switch to backward compatibility mode (calling the application render logic as in previous versions) by: